 - Close any apps opened at the same time as FaceTime that might be using the microphone or lowering the volume

-You might experience sound problems that affect your whole computer; if so, check out our guide on troubleshooting sound on your Mac.
+You might experience sound problems that affect your whole computer.
+If so, check out our guide on troubleshooting sound on your Mac.

 Can you FaceTime on a Mac without an iPhone?

 You can use FaceTime on a Mac device if you don’t have an iPhone.
 The only thing that is not possible is making mobile calls, as you won’t have a phone number connected to your FaceTime account.
-To connect with other FaceTime users, use your email address.
+To connect with other FaceTime users, use your Apple ID email address.

-First of all, make sure that the video call function is enabled in the app.
+First, make sure that the video call function is enabled in the app.

-Next, go to other apps that use the camera and see if it works there.
+Next, go to another app that uses the camera and see if it works there.
 If it doesn’t, you might want to reboot the camera daemon.

-If several cameras are connected to your Mac, ensure that FaceTime recognises the right one.
+If several cameras are connected to your Mac, ensure that FaceTime recognizes the right one.
 To do that, click on the Video tab in the menu bar on the top of the screen and note what camera is used.